Hrishhii/KRONOS/README.md

 npm run dev
 ```

-Frontend will be available at: `http://localhost:5173`
+Frontend will be available at: `http://localhost:5173`, open this link to start the application.

 ---

-## 📁 Project Structure
+## 📁Project Structure

 ```
 KRONOS/